ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch8-game-state.md

 ### Match on GameState

-We'll replace the old code in the game loop with code that matches on the `game_state` variable.
+We'll replace the old code in the game loop with code that uses the `match` control flow construct on the `game_state` variable.
 It has to match on all four states in the enum.
 Later on we'll add back code from the earlier chapter within the matching arms.
 Keep the call to clearing the screen at the start of the loop, and the call to `next_frame().await` at the end.

 ```rust [hl,3-16]
         clear_background(DARKPURPLE);